Lorentzian area measures and the Christoffel problem: Introduction

-\paragraph{The Christoffel--Minkowski problem} Here we consider only smooth objects.
+From now on let us consider only smooth objects.
 The classical Christoffel--Minkowski problem consists of characterizing functions on the sphere which are elementary symmetric functions of the radii of curvature of convex bodies.
 Aside from the cases corresponding to the Minkowski and Christoffel problems, the Christoffel--Minkowski problem is not yet solved.
-Active research is still going on \cite{STW04,GM03,GLM06,GMZ06} and the references inside (see \cite{GLL12} for the ``dual'' problem of prescribing curvature measures).
+Active research is still going on, see \cite{STW04,GM03,GLM06,GMZ06} and the references inside (see \cite{GLL12} for the ``dual'' problem of prescribing curvature measures).
 Another aim of the present paper is to bring attention to the fact that similar analysis can be done on the hyperbolic space or on compact hyperbolic manifolds, that still have a geometric interpretation.
 Convex bodies are then replaced by F-convex sets.
-Some results in this direction were obtained in \cite{OS83}, in which the problems were solved intrinsically on compact hyperbolic manifolds.
-Geometrically, these results can be translated in terms of Fuchsian convex sets.

-\paragraph{Quasi-Fuchsian convex sets and flat spacetimes} Let us call a quasi-Fuchsian group a group $\Gamma$ of isometries of the Minkowski space such that there is a group isomorphism with its linear part, which is asked to be a Fuchsian group.
-The terminology follows from a heuristic analogy with the hyperbolic geometry.
-A quasi-Fuchsian convex set is a F-convex set setwise invariant under the action of a quasi-Fuchsian group.
-Fuchsian convex sets are very particular cases.
-A Minkowski theorem was proved for quasi-Fuchsian convex sets in \cite{BBZ11}, in the case $d=2$.
-We think that the tools introduced in the present paper could give a (geometric) proof in any dimension.
-In the Fuchsian case, it is proved in any dimension \cite{OS83}.